Democratizing Access to Neural Insights

 Electroencephalography (EEG) measures brain waves that reflect the coordinated electrical activity of thousands of neurons.
 This method is used in clinical environments to detect abnormal brain activity and help with the diagnosis of different neurological conditions.
-During an EEG test, small metal disks are attached to the patient’s scalp and wired to an amplifier device for anywhere between 20 minutes (routine EEGs) to several days (ambulatory EEGs).
+During an EEG test, small metal disks are typically attached to the patient’s scalp and wired to an amplifier device for anywhere between 20 minutes (routine EEGs) to several days (ambulatory EEGs).

 Although EEG has long been the gold standard for neurological examinations, it presents a number of technical challenges long recognized by clinicians.
 Capturing neuropathological events is quite rare during routine EEGs, and EEGs captured over multiple days are impractical long-term because traditional machines are incredibly bulky and limited to use in a clinical setting.